ibm-cloud-docs/vpc/block_storage_is_attach_cli.md

 # Attaching a block storage volume using the CLI
 {: #attaching-block-storage-cli}

-A volume attachment connects a {{site.data.keyword.block_storage_is_short}} volume to a virtual server instance.
+A {{site.data.keyword.block_storage_is_short}} volume attachment connects a {{site.data.keyword.block_storage_is_short}} volume to a virtual server instance.
 Each instance can have [many volume attachments](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits), but a single volume attachment connects one volume to one instance.
 {:shortdesc}

 ## Before you begin